 of Excellence, by the American College of Radiology (ACR).

 - We are one of only a few select healthcare systems with the Advanced Comprehensive

 Stroke Center designation by the Joint Commission on the Accreditation of Healthcare

-- As Georgia's first Level I trauma center, Medical Center at Augusta University also
+- As Georgia's first Level I trauma center, Augusta University Medical Center also houses

 - The Children's Hospital of Georgia's Level IV (highest level) Neonatal Intensive Care

 Unit offers some of the most advanced" technology and skilled physicians in the Southeast.